 If you want to open an IRA, consider opening one with Vanguard or Betterment.

 I recommend opening an IRA with Vanguard if you don’t mind doing a bit of paperwork and want the cheapest expense ratios out there.
-My IRAs are with Vanguard and I have both a Traditional IRA and a Roth IRA.

 On the other hand, I recommend opening an IRA with Betterment if you want to open the account 10 minutes from now, don’t have much money to contribute, and still want some of the cheapest expense ratios out there but not as cheap as Vanguard.